Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 Tennent is a big deal in Scottish beer making.
 And they’ve been at it for a long time.
 Robert Tennent started brewing beer there in 1556.
 A series of subsequent Tennent generations, also called Robert (couldn’t they think of another name for their children?) in turn took over the operations from the previous Tennents.

-Eventually a Tennent with another first name (I forget what it was), a brother of one of the Roberts, took over.
+Eventually, a Tennent with another first name (I forget what it was; how can they expect me to remember a name other than Robert?), a brother of one of the Roberts, took over.
 According to the timeline printed on a wall in the room where the tour started, no one with the last name of Tennent has run the brewery for quite some time.

 Apropos of nothing, the Tennent produced its first lager in 1885.

-The brewery spreads over 18 acres and a number of buildings.
+The brewery spreads over 18 acres and several buildings.
 It produces, in the unlikely event that my memory serves, about seven million pints of beer a week.
 In addition to beer sold in casks to establishments, the brewery can fill and cap 1,000 bottles and 2,000 cans every minute in its very highly automated operation.

 Because it was a Sunday when I visited, the lines weren’t running.
 But a video of the bottling and canning processes looked amazing.